Kathleen O’Reilly, Training Specialist

 Jim Wegeleben, Senior Manager WFM Academy

 Let’s continue down the path exploring “What’s it Worth.”
 In our prior post, we asked you to consider the worth of just one minute.
+In part 3, we discuss one second per item.
 Now let’s focus on two specific savings scenarios: cashier transactions and cart retrieval.
 Remember, in the workforce management arena you need to be thinking about how is this possible first, and then how would the savings be measured and accounted for in your bottom line.
 And, of course, always with your customer service standards in mind.
 But thinking intentionally, informed by accurate data, is where it all begins.

 So, one second.
 What could happen if you were to remove one second of labor for every customer going through your front registers and save that cost or apply the labor elsewhere?

 The numbers and the bottom line